1.3 Why is data archiving important?

 Benefits of data archiving for data producers:

 1. Trustworthy data archives store data on reliable media and ensure that it is not lost, will remain accessible for verification and reuse, and is preserved.
-(No risk for the data producer of losing valuable data by losing flash drives, accidentally deleting files, or not remembering a password to an old laptop)
+(No risk for the data producer of losing valuable data by losing flash drives, accidentally deleting files, or not remembering a password to an old laptop.)

 2. Data formats used during data production often quickly become outdated, which renders the data unreadable after some time.
-In data archives, data is regularly checked and updated to be in up-to-date and sustainable formats, ensuring data remains readable (see the section What is archived?).
+In data archives, data is regularly checked and updated to be in up-to-date and sustainable formats, ensuring data remains readable (see section 1.7 What is archived?).

-4. Data sets can be found and referenced easily in publications, especially when archives assign PIDs to them.
+4. Datasets can be found and referenced easily in publications, especially when archives assign PIDs to them.

 Benefits of data archiving for the research community